MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 Until dynamic suggestions of input fields become available, here's guidance on what data to fill in for each action.

->![NOTE]
+> [!NOTE]
->Another way to see which properties are expected as input and output is to create a cloud flow with the same action and observe its dynamic data properties.
+> Another way to see which properties are expected as input and output is to create a cloud flow with the same action and observe its dynamic data properties.
 To find more information regarding the SharePoint cloud actions, refer to [SharePoint](https://docs.microsoft.com/connectors/sharepointonline/).

 ### Get file content using path